tryscer/flock/flock-music.md

 ​	"Because she's standing right there."
 ​	To our left, a wooden stall offers NEWSPAPERS - WHITES and NEWSPAPERS - BLACKS and MAGAZINES - GENERAL INTEREST.
 Some people stand next to it, reading the merchandize.
 One of them is a young woman in a black turtleneck and black cigarette pants, reading The Richmond Afro-American.
 ​	We run to her.
 "Eleanore!" says Cindy.
 "Why aren't you on that train?"
-​	"I was never on the train," she says, still pretending to read the newspaper.
+​	"I was never going to go on the train," she says, still pretending to read the newspaper.
 ​	"What were you doing?" asks Cindy.
-​	"I was waiting for you guys."
+​	"Waiting for you guys."
 ​	She peers at Cindy above the newspaper.
 She winks.
 Cindy smiles.
 "Anyway," says Eleanore, "I know Barry is a good guy.
 I knew he'd do the right thing."
 ​	"Aw, Puppy..." says Cindy.
 ​	"Don't call me that.
 Stop hugging me."